OSCE says it did not receive proper access to Ukraine crash site

 World leaders have called for a rapid investigation into the shooting down of the airliner, which could mark a pivotal moment in deteriorating relations between Russia and the West.
 The United States and Britain said a surface-to-air missile appeared to have been fired from rebel held territory.

-Earlier, the OSCE's permanent council chairman, Thomas Greminger, said monitors had not been able to secure an access corridor to the crash site.
+U.S. Ambassador to the United Nations Samantha Power told a meeting of the U.N.
+Security Council on Friday it was unlikely the separatists could have effectively operated that missile system without help from knowledgeable personnel.

-"In the current circumstances, they were not able to help securing this corridor that would allow access for those that would want to investigate," Greminger, who is Switzerland's ambassador to the European rights and security watchdog, told Reuters by telephone.
-He said a team of OSCE monitors had stayed at the crash site for about 75 minutes and then set off back to Donetsk.
+Russia's U.N.
+Ambassador Vitaly Churkin called for an "impartial, open investigation of what happened," and warned against any attempts to prejudge the matter.

-Bociurkiw said the team would visit the site again on Saturday all day after "we unfortunately could not get much done today because of the behaviour of the armed individuals and the lack of access".
+Bociurkiw said the OSCE intended to visit the site again on Saturday and spend the whole day there.
+"We unfortunately could not get much done today because of the behavior of the armed individuals and the lack of access," he said.

 He said the team could not find anyone to talk to about the airliner's black box, and that it was not clear who was in charge of the territory where the airliner crashed.